 #1: Poor Lifting Techniques

 Let’s be honest, many of us have improper lifting techniques.
-However, improper bending and lifting causes back injury; plain and simple.
+However, improper bending and lifting cause back injury; plain and simple.
 So if you have a job that requires you to lift heavy things, then you definitely want to learn proper lifting techniques.
-Here’s some overall tips when it comes to lifting:
+Here are some overall tips when it comes to lifting:

 - Bend your knees and keep your back straight.
 Don’t bend at your waist.